riggedCoinflip/phastebin.py/README.md

 ## Contribute:
 I am always open for programmers who want to revise my code, add new features etc.
 Experiencing uncaught bugs?
 A feature you are missing?
 Some other paste website you want to add?
 Use the issues page for that!
+Feel free to improve THIS readme as well!

 You can also get in contact with me:
 discord: Timo | riggedCoinflip#7270